neos/doctools/Documentation/TheDefinitiveGuide/PartV/CodingGuideLines/PHP.rst

 Throwing an exception
 ---------------------

-When throwing an exception, make sure to provide a clear error message and an error code being the unix timestamp of when you write the ``throw`` statement.
+When throwing an exception, make sure to provide a clear error message and an *error code being the unix timestamp of when you write the ``throw`` statement*.
 That error code must be unique, so watch out when doing copy and paste!

 For every exception there should be a page on the TYPO3 wiki, as exception messages link